naturalis/mebioda/doc/week1/w1d1/lecture1.md

 - We are biologists: we are aware of the principles and practices of molecular biology, ecology, biogeography, systematics, and evolution
 - We are natural scientists: we've had previous training in statistics (e.g. what is a PCA?
+What are residuals?
+What is R<sup>2</sup>?
 What is Bayesian statistics?), know how to read scientific publications, and know how to present research, orally and in writing
 - We are not computer scientists, but we're not afraid of computers
 - We are going to learn together: questions, responses, discussions, interruptions, are always welcome